zARODz11z/SI_BoardGame/README.md

 6) Click on the numbered squares to input your questions and answers (**DONT FORGET TO SAVE YOUR PROGRESS**)
 ---
 ## Challenges
+- Initially I struggled with the backend developement because it was totally new to me and I had to do a lot of research on PHP and MySQL
+- Additionally setting up the Google cloud MySQL database was daunting at first but it was fairly easy in the end.
 ---
 ## Author Info
 - Linkedin - [@andrew-m-rodriguez](https://www.linkedin.com/in/andrew-m-rodriguez)